 Don has been described as a "Tucson Legend" and a "Folk Treasure."
 The Arizona Daily Star recently referred to him as a "consummate songwriter."
 Don is now a recording artist for The Ronstadt Record Company, and his long awaited solo cd "Mother, Don't Give Up On Me Now," was recently released to raving reviews.

-In 2017, Don put together his group, The Whiskeypalians (thank you, Susan Holden for the name!), with Nick Coventry on fiddle, Gary Mackender on accordion, Liz Cerepanya on vocals & Slim Rost on bass, they have delighted audiences in clubs, concerts & folk festivals around Arizona.
+In 2017, Don put together his group, The Whiskeypalians (thank you, Susan Holden for the name!), with Nick Coventry on fiddle, Gary Mackender on accordion, Liz Cerepanya on vocals, Peter Dalton Ronstadt on vocals, acoustic & electric guitar, tuba, banjo & Pennsylvania stomp box and Slim Rost on bass, they have delighted audiences in clubs, concerts & folk festivals around Arizona.